andreykaipov/http-flooder/README.md

 - abstract the `flooder`'s `request-per-second` parameter into a `batch-size` and `interval` paremeter, so that users can have more control over the flood rate.

+- add a pipeline for building and pushing the images up to a Docker registry.